2024 Market Hours

 • First VIP Day - Held first VIP/Soft Open/Media Day prior to opening to the public

-• Special Event - CCI participated in a Wunderbar Together Parade, the Year of German-American Friendship 2018/19 - Indianapolis was one of six cities in the United States chosen to be a part of the kick-off festivities.
-In partnership with the Consulate General of Chicago’s office there were representation from nine states, Washington DC and Berlin, Germany.
+• Special Event - CCI participated in a Wunderbar Together Parade, the Year of German-American Friendship 2018/19.
+Indianapolis was one of six cities in the United States chosen to be part of the kick-off festivities.
+In partnership with the Consulate General of Chicago’s office, there was representation from nine states, Washington, DC, and Berlin, Germany.

 Cultural Programming

-• Kids Activities all market hours (Kinderecke Hut)
+• Kids' activities during all Market hours (Kinderecke Hut)

-• 5 days - 2 German Artisan Woodworking Demonstrations in the Kinderecke Hut
+• 5 days - 2 German artisan woodworking demonstrations in the dedicated Kinderecke Hut

-• Live entertainment all market hours (Trailer Stage)
+• Live entertainment during all Market hours (Trailer Stage)

 • Market Scavenger Hunt